U.S. agency sues Honeywell over employee wellness testing

-The U.S. Equal Employment Opportunity Commission has sued Honeywell International Inc (HON.N) to stop the company from imposing penalties on employees who refuse to undergo testing under its corporate wellness programme.
+The U.S. Equal Employment Opportunity Commission has sued Honeywell International Inc to stop the company from imposing penalties on employees who refuse to undergo testing under its corporate wellness program.

 Such programs are also encouraged under President Barack Obama's healthcare law, the Affordable Care Act (ACA).